Fentanyl Transdermal System

 This medicine can cause drowsiness and lightheadedness.
 Do not drive, operate machinery, or perform other activities that require alertness until you know how you react to this medicine.

 Fentanyl can make you feel dizzy or faint, and increase your risk of falling.
 Be careful getting up, changing position, or walking.
 Get up slowly and hold onto something or someone to keep you steady.
 If you feel lightheaded or dizzy, it may help to lie down.
-It is best to have a responsible adult with you for at least 3 days after starting the fentanyl or after any increase in dose, until you know how you will respond to it.
+It is best to have a responsible adult with you for the first few days after starting the fentanyl or after any increase in dose, until you know how you will respond to it.

-Do not expose your skin to heat lamps, heating pads, electric blankets, saunas, hot tubs, or other warming devices while it the patch is on it.
-Avoid long hot baths or sunbathing.
+Do not expose your skin to heat sources such as heat or tanning lamps, heating pads, electric blankets, saunas, hot tubs, heated water beds, or other warming devices while the patch is on it.
+Avoid long, hot baths or sunbathing.
 Heating the patch can cause your body to absorb the drug more quickly and cause an accidental overdose.

-Fever can also cause the body to absorb more fentanyl.
-If you have a fever of 102° F or higher, call your doctor or nurse for instructions.
+Fever can also cause the body to absorb more fentanyl through the skin.
+If you have a fever, call your doctor or nurse for instructions.
 Your dose may need to be reduced until your fever goes down.
+Physical exertion can raise the skin temperature and cause more fentanyl to be absorbed.

-Since fentanyl affects the central nervous system, it is important not to take other drugs or substances that slow down the brain or nervous system such as alcohol, sedatives, muscle relaxers, and sleeping medicines unless your doctor tells you to do so.
+Since fentanyl affects the central nervous system, it is important not to take other drugs or substances that slow down the brain or nervous system such as alcohol, sedatives, muscle relaxers, and sleeping medicines unless your doctor tells you to do so (see “Interactions with other drugs”).

 Call your doctor right away if you have trouble breathing, get short of breath, dizzy, faint, get confused, feel very drowsy, or start seeing or hearing things that aren't there.
 These may be signs your dose is too high, or you could have gotten an accidental overdose of the medicine.

 If you are having any kind of surgery or medical procedure, be sure to tell the doctor or dentist in charge that you are using this medicine.
-You will also need to take off the patch before getting an MRI (magnetic resonance imaging test) to avoid skin burns.
+Some anesthetic drugs can cause a dangerous drop in blood pressure if fentanyl is in your system.
+You will also need to take off the patch before getting an MRI (magnetic resonance imaging) test to avoid skin burns.

 Constipation is a very common side effect of taking opioid pain medicines.
-While you're taking fentanyl, you should take medicines such as stool softeners, bulk-forming agents, and/or laxatives as needed to have regular (daily) bowel movements.
+While you’re taking fentanyl, your doctor may advise you to take medicines such as stool softeners, bulk-forming agents, and/or laxatives as needed to have regular (daily) bowel movements.
 Talk to your nurse or doctor about this when you first start this medicine.
 Drink plenty of fluids throughout the day, and try to eat foods high in fiber such as whole grains, bran, fruits, and vegetables.
 Call your doctor or nurse right away if you have not moved your bowels in 2 days.

 Acetaminophen or aspirin are often used with fentanyl transdermal system to increase the pain relief action.
 It is important to know if any of your other medicines contain either of these drugs.
 Because they are in many other prescription and non-prescription drugs, it is easy to accidentally get too much of them.
 Check with your doctor, nurse, or pharmacist to find out which of these drugs are included in your daily medicines, and how much more, if any, you can safely take.

 Most cancer pain can be controlled.
-Keep your doctor or nurse informed about how well your pain medicines are working and any side effects you are having.
+Tell your cancer team if your medicines do not control your pain, and keep them informed about any side effects you are having.
 Your doctor may need to adjust your medicines several times before they find the medicines that work best for you.
 When the patch is used, it can take a day or so before the drug begins to act, and 3 or more days to find out if the fentanyl dose will work for you.

 Even if you feel the medicine is not working, do not increase the amount of fentanyl.
+If you’ve just started using fentanyl patches, it will take 3 to 6 days for the drug to reach its full effect.
 Call your doctor or nurse to find out if you can take a different pain medicine.
-Most people need short-acting pain medicines to control their pain for the first few days until the fentanyl starts working and the dose is figured out.
+Most people need short-acting pain medicines to control their pain for the first few days until the fentanyl gets to its full effect and the dose is figured out.

 If your pain comes back while the patch is in place, talk to your doctor about changing your medicine or adding a short-acting drug to take for “breakthrough” pain not controlled by the fentanyl.
 If an extra medicine is prescribed for this purpose, don’t wait until the pain is bad before you take it.
 If pain is allowed to worsen, it takes more medicine to get it under control.
 However, do not take more of the “breakthrough” medicine or take it more often than the doctor directs.
 If you do, it could increase your chance of overdose and serious side effects.

 Talk to your doctor or nurse about using the smallest effective dose to reduce side effects.
-Tolerance (larger doses needed to give the same effect) and physical dependence (body goes into withdrawal if drug is suddenly stopped) happen normally when strong (opioid) medicines are taken over several weeks to treat chronic pain.
-However, this is different from addiction, which is psychological dependence (when drug is taken for psychological effect, not for relief of pain).
+Tolerance (when larger doses are needed to give the same effect) and physical dependence (when the body goes into withdrawal if drug is suddenly stopped) happen normally when strong opioid medicines are taken over several weeks to treat chronic pain.
+But this is different from addiction, which starts when the drug is taken for pleasure rather than for relief of pain.
 Tell your doctor or nurse if you still have pain even though you are taking fentanyl as directed.
 Do not adjust your dose without talking to your doctor or nurse.

-Do not stop suddenly taking this medicine without talking to your doctor or nurse.
+Do not stop taking this medicine without talking to your doctor or nurse.
 When no longer needed, your dose should be gradually reduced with the help of your doctor.
-If it is stopped quickly, withdrawal symptoms may occur, such as restlessness, irritability, anxiety, runny nose, watering eyes, yawning, sweating, chills, gooseflesh, aches, nausea, vomiting, poor appetite, high blood pressure, fast heartbeat, and fast breathing.
+If it is stopped quickly, withdrawal symptoms may occur, such as restlessness, irritability, anxiety, runny nose, watering eyes, yawning, sweating, chills, gooseflesh, aches, nausea, vomiting, diarrhea, poor appetite, high blood pressure, fast heartbeat, and fast breathing.
+Note that some fentanyl remains in the skin after the patch is removed and that it will still be absorbed from the skin for several hours after the patch is removed.

 This drug is a controlled substance, and may be habit forming.
-Do not allow others to take it.
+Keep your medicine in a safe place, away from other people, and do not let anyone else take it.
 Fentanyl has caused deaths in people who were not accustomed to taking opioids, and death happened faster in those who put the patch in their mouths or tried to extract all the medicine at once.
-And, a person who has taken fentanyl for some time often needs large doses for pain relief, while the same amount could quickly kill someone else.
+A person who has taken opioid medicines for a long time often needs large doses for pain relief, while the same amount could quickly kill someone else.

 If children or others accidentally get the patch on their bodies, remove it as quickly as possible and flush the area with plenty of clear water while calling for emergency help.
 Using alcohol or soap may allow more of the medicine to absorb through the skin.

-If you think you or someone else may have taken an overdose of fentanyl, get emergency help right away.
-Remember that symptoms of an overdose may take some time to appear, so do not wait.
-Symptoms of fentanyl overdose may include extreme drowsiness, slow heart beat, slow or irregular breathing, cold clammy skin, or coma.
-Fentanyl overdose may cause the heart or breathing to stop.
-Because it can take up to a day for all medicine to absorb from the skin layers after the patch is removed, the person may need to be observed for some time after treatment.
+If you think you or someone else may have taken an overdose of fentanyl, or if someone else has applied even one patch, get emergency help right away.
+Symptoms of an overdose may take some time to appear, so do not wait.
+Symptoms of fentanyl overdose may include extreme drowsiness, slow heartbeat, slow or irregular breathing, cold clammy skin, or coma.
+Fentanyl overdose can cause the heart or breathing to stop.
+Because it can take up to a day for all medicine to absorb from the skin layers after the patch is removed, the person may need to be observed for some time after getting the drug.

 Possible side effects